-- Solitary thyroid lumps (nodules) may occasionally represent a primary thyroid malignancy.
+- Thyroid lumps (nodules) may occasionally represent a primary thyroid malignancy, although most are benign.

-- Very large thyroid lumps may lead to tracheal compression and airway symptoms.
+- Very large thyroid lumps may rarely lead to tracheal compression and airway symptoms.

-- Quickly-expanding (over weeks), firm neck swelling may rarely be due to thyroid lymphoma or anaplastic carcinoma.
+- A quickly-expanding (over weeks), firm thyroid mass may very rarely be due to thyroid lymphoma or anaplastic carcinoma.

 Why is this important?